axmszr/termle/README.md

 - copies to clipboard
 - can be made into an .exe (see Releases)
 - accepts colour and guess inputs from user

+**play_exedle.py**
+- Wordle game, with a hidden & random answer
+- copies to clipboard
+- can be made into an .exe (see Releases)
+- accepts guess inputs from user

 **soaredle.py**
 - solves Wordle 'optimally'